Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/vpcs.md

 ### Configuring route table

-- can have subnets comunicating between each other
+- can have subnets communicating between each other
 - have 2 route table
   - 1 for private subnets
   - 1 for public subnets